dan-madsen/AzNetworkDiagram/README.md

 ---

 # Changelog (since v1.0.1)
-## Not released @ Powershell Gallery, yet
+## v1.4.1
+- New features
-- Improved ranking (visual layput) for diagrams.
-On by default, but adjusted ranking can be disabled by "-EnableRanking $false"
+  - Improved ranking (visual layout) for diagrams.
+This will ensure a more predictable output, which will be regocnizeable across environments.
+On by default, but adjusted ranking can be disabled by "-EnableRanking $false".
+  - Resource references in output
     - DNS Private Resolver references to subnets (inbound and outbound)
     - App Service references to subnets
+  - Icons
     - AzureFirewallManagementSubnet, now has a proper icon
+    - App Services which are function apps, now have a proper icon
+  - Private end point feautes:
     - Private Endpoints now have the IP address displayed
-- App Services which are function apps, now have a proper icon
     - Azure SQL Server - Private Endpoint reference
 ## v1.4
 - New support for
   - Elastic SAN